 Inflation Rate in Slovakia averaged 2.76 percent from 2002 until 2021, reaching an all time high of 9.80 percent in November of 2003 and a record low of -0.90 percent in July of 2016.
 This page provides - Slovakia Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Slovakia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

 Inflation Rate in Slovakia is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Slovakia to stand at 2.40 in 12 months time.
-In the long-term, the Slovakia Inflation Rate is projected to trend around 2.30 percent in 2021, according to our econometric models.
+Looking forward, we estimate Inflation Rate in Slovakia to stand at 1.50 in 12 months time.
+In the long-term, the Slovakia Inflation Rate is projected to trend around 1.70 percent in 2022 and 1.50 percent in 2023, according to our econometric models.